cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 - impact of technology
 - sampling (required n)
 - role of Biggs' 3P model
 - scope of the project
+- demographic questions re: technology and online teaching